 Intersectionality, Educational Equality and Equity, Social Heterogeinity & Diversity and Political Education

 Many interviewed teachers during our needs analysis, expressed the need to understand the structural parameters of migrants.
 To respond to this, PREDIS uses the intersectionality framework which was developed by Crenshaw to analyse the structural inequalities of minority groups and migrant women.
 First, it is essential to understand that ESL is not a result of one risk factor.
 Rather many structural factors interact and impact at the same time.
-Many migrants encounter muttiple discriminations due to the interaction of gender, ethnicity, age, etc. .This interplay is most times not seen.
+Many migrants encounter muttiple discriminations due to the interaction of gender, ethnicity, migration Status, age, etc. .This interplay is most times not seen.
 It is intensified by the interaction with other forms of inequalities like language barieriers.
 As a result, many disadvantages accumulate and eventually underlie achievement gaps.
-The concrete risk factors will be broken down and discussed from a practical perspective in our modules in order to establish a link between what teachers and VET Trainers can do to intervene during learning and training environments.
+The concrete risk factors will be broken down and discussed from a theoretical & practical perspective in our modules in order to establish a link between what teachers and VET Trainers can do to intervene during learning and training environments.
 Below, we present Crenshaw's as a theoretical Framework and draw on her to touch on some of the issues.

 According to Crenshaw, political intersectionality is mostly experienced when intersecting goals and interests are in conflict with each other.
 Typical scenario: ethnic minority women constrained from work outside the home might be reluctant to expose their husbands, as this would create a bad image of the group to outsiders.
 Girls may keep quiet about arranged early weddings.
 Relevance: those affected are forced to endure their situation; policy and other strategies remain silent on the matter too.

 Crenshaw's concept of representational intersectionality relates to how Black women are depicted in cultural imagery, for instance as being over-sexed but the concept is applicable to other contexts of migrants, for example, the veil (Kopftuch) and what society thinks of the wearer as being subservient.
-In addition, young migrant boys sometimes endure harsher punishment, simply because they do not act like non migrant boys (e.g. avoiding eye contact as sign of respect, whereas in the dominant culture this is disrespectful; not airing their opinion, or contradicting the teachers which is sometimes misevaluated and results in the form of poorer grades for orals.
+In addition, as others have pointed out, young migrant boys sometimes endure harsher punishment, simply because they do not act like non migrant boys (e.g. avoiding eye contact as sign of respect, whereas in the dominant culture this is disrespectful; not airing their opinion, or contradicting the teachers which is sometimes misevaluated and results in the form of poorer grades for orals.
 Knowledge of and measures addressing structural conditions need to go hand in hand with intercultural competences.

 Intersectionality is applicable to addressing educational inequality.
 The inequalities and systems of discrimination that migrants encounter in the society interact with inequalities they encounter within the educational system.
 This intensifies their vulnerability to underachievement and ESL.
 Of principle importance, our needs analysis has shown that migrant learners encounter double segregation in schools and poor neighborhoods where they interact with learners struggling with language barriers, poor school notes, material deprivation and lack of parental support.
 This structural complexity remains frequently unaddressed but reinforced through early school tracking.
 Subsequently, the ways in which inequalities are modified both in the society and within the school will determine the levels and benefits of structural changes for our target groups.
 In support of our perspective, Riegel, observes that disadvantaged learners are incorporated in educational contexts of diversity shaped by social differences and inequality (Riegel 2012).
 Mecheril & Plöser argue that educational institutions do not exist outside of societal relations of power but are part of societal differentiating phenomena, routines and processes of attributing positions.
 On one hand, equality and equal opportunities are normatively embedded in institutional frameworks and promise same starting conditions.
 On the other hand, the educational system often leads to reproduction of inequality because due to social background, the privileged learners profit from same conditions of unprivileged (Mecheril & Plöser 2009).
 Equity in education implies that individual social contexts like gender, ethnicity, family background and social economic status, etc., should not present obstacles to school achievement and individual potential.
 Instead all learners should at least acquire a basic minimum level of skills that will enable them to continue with education and employment.
 Equity has to be combined with quality education that starts right from early childhood, primary, secondary and VET (OECD 2012).
 To change this, it is necessary to recognize and address unequal starting conditions.